vampiricbunny/cissp-study-test/README.md

 # cissp-study-test
-A site made to quiz and test for CISSP self study from book 2025
+A site made to quiz and test for CISSP self study from book 2025 Has pdf study guide. works offline.

 ## Preview of what it looks like: